 About iQ Penworks House

-iQ Penworks House is every student’s dream because of the property’s spacious rooms and numerous communal amenities.
+iQ Penworks House is every student’s dream because of the student housing Birmingham spacious rooms and numerous communal amenities.
 Students can expect amenities such as common room (with indoor games), a communal study area, a huge outdoor courtyard, a TV (communal), bike storage, a laundry room and on-site maintenance.
 Have fun weekends at one of the many restaurants, pubs and cafes in the area.

 £145 – £182/week